-Invest in strategic conservation in order to increase the pace of permanent conservation towards 30x30 targets (described in federal report “Conserving and Restoring America the Beautiful”) , with Vermont Conservation Design acting as the guiding plan for prioritization of efforts.
+Strategy 3: Invest in strategic conservation in order to increase the pace of permanent conservation towards 30x30 targets (described in federal report “Conserving and Restoring America the Beautiful”) , with Vermont Conservation Design acting as the guiding plan for prioritization of efforts.

 One of Vermont’s great achievements over the past fifty years has been its investment in permanent land conservation, such as protecting natural and working lands from development through public ownership or purchasing development rights to be held by land trusts.
 We recommend taking advantage of the strong programs and Vermont’s experience in doing this important work by increasing our conservation investments, with special attention and focus to those lands that best serve our climate goals, while also addressing the longstanding inequities present in our current patterns of land ownership.

 Expand use of the Water Infrastructure Sponsorship Program (WISPr) to improve accessibility and use for restoration projects.